Cubesat Space Protocol: Version 1

 The port range is divided into three adjustable segments.
 Ports 0 to 7 are used for general services such as ping and buffer status, and are implemented by the CSP service handler.
 The ports from 8 to 47 are used for subsystem specific services.
 All remaining ports, from 48 to 63, are ephemeral ports used for outgoing connections.
-The bits from 28 to 31 are used for marking packets with HMAC, XTEA encryption, RDP header and CRC32 checksum.
+The bits from 28 to 31 are used for marking packets with HMAC, XTEA encryption, RDP header and CRC-32 checksum.